 Looking Back: Arts & Sciences Week 2019

-Knowledge at Light Speed: A Sampler of Faculty Lightening Talks
+Knowledge at Light Speed: A Sampler of Faculty Lightning Talks

 Among the highlights of each year’s Arts & Sciences Week are lightening talks in which faculty members and student share the gist of their scholarship in five minutes or less.
 In this gallery you will view faculty talks from 2018 and 2019 (the 2019 talks focused on the theme, “Global Impact: The Latin American Experience”).